Christmas in July Around the World

 How is Christmas in July Celebrated in Australia?

 You might hear the words, Yulefest or Yuletide which are synonymous with Christmas in July, though they are also a good excuse to extend the Christmassy feel for the whole of the southern hemisphere winter, June, July and August.
-These extended winter celebrations happen particularly in the Blue Mountains and the higher altitude points of Australia – where the chance of snow seals the deal for those chasing the ultimate festive fulfilment.
+These extended winter celebrations can be found in the Blue Mountains and many of the higher altitude points of Australia – where the chance of snow seals the deal for those chasing the ultimate festive fulfilment.

 Australian Christmas in July Hotspots